jtheisen/moldinium/readme.md

 work on more financially rewarding things and this proof-of-concept is the most my temporary obsession with this topic could yield.

-I document the in my opinion quite elegant design more below in part so that someone with more free time has something to build on in the following sections.
+I document the in my opinion quite elegant design below in part so that someone with more free time has something to build on in the following sections.